Concept Project

 How much is it?

-Users don't receive timely feedback on how their inputs affect price or feasibility, which undermines confidence at the moment of commitment.
+No timely feedback on how inputs affect price or feasibility, undermining confidence early on.

-"All of a sudden my cart jumps to an insane number, I didn't even know where it came from."
+"My cart suddenly jumped to an insane number, I didn't even know where it came from."

 Drawing up a hypothesis

-Based on this research I was able to conclude a general hypothesis to where the pain points were rooted in and what could potentially be done to ease them.
+Based on all this I was able to conclude a general hypothesis to where the pain points were rooted in.

 🧠